Introducing API Playground (and YouTube Monitoring!) Learn more

 The Compliance Partner Program is a private and paid program where LinkedIn provides access only to companies with use cases that meet our requirements.
 The requirement being that the organization or its customers should be FINRA / SEC registered.
 The primary use case should be archiving and monitoring regulated member's (from financial institutions) posts and public correspondence as required for the organization to be compliant with FINRA & SEC regulations.

 So if you're not FINRA / SEC registered, don't bother.
-The main use case should also be for archiving and monitoring as required by FINRA and SEC regulations, not for anything like sales or marketing.
+The main use case also needs to be archiving and monitoring for compliance, not sales or marketing.

 Furthermore, the LinkedIn Messages API has these additional ground rules: